 What about before you started campaigning?

 I actually feel good about it.
 I feel good about it overall.
 Some really tough days.
 Some really tough decisions—tougher than I ever dreamed of.
-Politics is really different than... anything I've ever done, and it's been a real learning experience, and some of it's been a lot of fun to learn, and some of it's been very painful to learn.
+Politics is really different than being a cop.
+It's very different than the United Way.
+It's very different than anything I've ever done, and it's been a real learning experience, and some of it's been a lot of fun to learn, and some of it's been very painful to learn.
 But overall I've had a good time doing it.
 I mean, I feel really privileged to have had this opportunity.